Web Theoi

 Translation

-KROTOS (Crotus) was a rustic spirit or satyr who kept the company of the goddess Mousai (Muses) on Mount Helikon.
-He was a great hunter and musician, who invented both the hunting bow and the rhythmic beats used to accompany music.
-The Mousai awarded him with a place amongst the stars as the constellation Saggitarius.
+KROTOS (Crotus) was a satyr companion of the Mousai (Muses) on Mount Helikon in Boiotia.
+He was a great hunter and musician who invented the hunting bow and the rhythmic beats used to accompany music.
+The Mousai had him set amongst the stars as the constellation Sagittarius.

 PARENTS